Market Weighton Canal: The route

 The navigation starts at Weighton Lock, which is bi-directional, due to the tidal range of the Humber Estuary.
 It crosses flat fenland to the north of the lock, passing under the Selby to Hull railway bridge and bridges carrying the B1230 road at Newport and the M62 motorway, which have restricted the headroom available for boats to about 9 ft.
 Above Sandholme Landing, the canal is joined by the River Foulness entering from the left, and about 1.2 mi further on lies the derelict Sod House lock, the current head of navigation.
 Much of the canal beyond has been filled in, although drainage channels closely follow its route.
 There were two more locks, Mill lock and Holme Ings lock, and the canal terminated at Canal Head, about 0.6 mi further on, and 2 mi short of the town of Market Weighton.
-A short branch, the Holme Canal, turned off to the left immediately above Holme Ings lock, and remains in water.
+A short branch, the Holme Canal or Sir Edward Vavasour's Canal, turned off to the left immediately above Holme Ings lock, and remains in water.
 Above the junction with the River Foulness, the channel is heavily silted and navigation is difficult in all but the smallest boats.